srele96/sk-experiments/javascript/experiments/elements-animated/README.md

 Cards available on [Codepen Flexos96](https://codepen.io/Flexos96/pen/abQjEEb?editors=0010).

-https://codepen.io/Flexos96/pen/NWELEgq?editors=0010Awesome!
+Awesome!
 Lately I've been digging anime and decided to play more with animated picture animations in the style that allows me to interact with them.

 ## Pictures